saadbashir03/PlasticBagclassification/README.md

 #### **6. Conclusion:**
 This research demonstrates the feasibility of using image classification models to automate the identification of plastic garbage bags.
 The model showed promising results, and with further improvements, it could be integrated into waste management systems to streamline recycling processes.
 Future work could explore the use of object detection models for sorting mixed waste categories more effectively.

-#### **7. References:**
-- Krizhevsky, A., Sutskever, I., & Hinton, G. E. (2012).
-ImageNet classification with deep convolutional neural networks. *Advances in Neural Information Processing Systems*, 25.
-- He, K., Zhang, X., Ren, S., & Sun, J. (2016).
-Deep residual learning for image recognition. *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition*.

----

-This structure and content are based on the general overview of what the code provided is likely achieving.
-You can edit and expand upon specific sections based on more detailed findings from the actual code execution and model results.